-In most experiments, the great majority of genes should not be differential expressed, so the range of M-values for the bulk of genes should be much less than the range of A-values.
-On an M-A plot the bulk of points should follow an elongated shape in the M and A axes are on a similar scale.
-If morphological background estimation has been used, the M-A plot will typically follow an elongated comet shape with a long tail on the right.
-If a local background estimate has been used, the M-A plot will typically follow a fan shape with again a long tail on the right (Figures 8 and 9).
+In most experiments, the great majority of genes should not be differentially expressed, so the range of M values for the bulk of genes should be much less than the range of A values.
+On an MA plot, the bulk of points should follow an elongated shape if the M and A axes are on a similar scale.
+If morphological background estimation has been used, the MA plot will typically follow an elongated comet shape with a long tail on the right.
+If a local background estimate has been used, the MA plot will typically follow a fan shape with, again, a long tail on the right (Figs. 8 and 9).

 The ability of normalized intensities to follow a full range of values partly depends on the background level.
-A good quality array will typically have a relatively low background intensities and in particular a low average ratio of background to foreground intensity across the spots on the array.
+A good-quality array will typically have relatively low background intensities and in particular a low average ratio of background to foreground intensity across the spots on the array.

-The exploratory plots described in Sections 4 and 5 will give an impression of array quality.
+The exploratory plots described in Subheadings 4. and 5. will give an impression of array quality.
 The false-colored and spatial plots are particularly useful for judging spatial variation.
 Marked variation in the red-green dye bias across different parts of the array is an indication of quality problems.
-Although the sub-array normalization will partly correct for spatial variation, strong variation will persist even after normalization and is an indication of problems with the experimental protocol.
+Although the subarray normalization will partly correct for spatial variation, strong variation will persist even after normalization and is an indication of problems with the experimental protocol.

-6.2 Spot Quality
+6.2.
+Spot Quality

 If the overall quality of an array is satisfactory, then it becomes relevant to assess the quality of individual spots.
 There are two broad approaches to this.
-The first is to assess the quality of a spot according to the physical characteristics of the spot.
+The first is to assess the quality of a spot according to its physical characteristics.
 The second is to assess the quality of a spot according to whether the observed intensities for that spot are in general agreement with those from other spots printed with the same gene and hybridized with the same RNA.
-The first approach is an attempt to predict the repeatability of each spot's M-value.
-Spots with low quality scores are supposed to be less repeatable and are typically removed from subsequent analysis.
-The second is a data-based approach which observes repeatability empirically given a suitable series of replicate arrays or duplicate spots on the same array.
+The first approach is an attempt to predict the repeatability of each spot's M value.
+Spots with low-quality scores are supposed to be less repeatable and are typically removed from subsequent analysis.
+The second is a data-based approach that observes repeatability empirically given a suitable series of replicate arrays or duplicate spots on the same array.
 A fully integrated approach to quality will include both approaches.